 Open Payments houses a publicly accessible database of payments that reporting entities, including drug and medical device companies, make to covered recipients like physicians.
 The motive is to promote a more transparent and accountable health care system.
 However, if you roll back a decade, there were several differences observed in the way individual payments and cumulative payments were made and reported.
 There was a critical need for extensive payment reporting rules to be in place.
 This led to the Sunshine Act 2011.
 The reported payments include the General, Research and Ownership payments.
 The Open payments data has shown different trends over the years not only in terms of form of payments but also the physicians specialty .
 In this blog, we tried to have a closer look at the general payment trends from 2019 CMS data.

 Note: Following Visuals covers the data from the CMS open payments data 2019 https://www.cms.gov/openpayments for General Payments Only specific to the US.

 Below graphs will help gain a closer look at open payments data for the Year 2019:

 1. Top 10 Physician Specialities by Payments

-The above treemap shows the distribution of payments made into specific physician speciality areas.
+The above treemap shows the distribution of payments made into specific physician specialty areas.

 – It is clearly visible that Internal Medicine accounts for the maximum percentage of total payments made (32.65%) followed by Orthopaedic Surgery (29.80%).

-- One important thing to notice is that there is a huge difference between payments made to the Top-2 specialities and the specialities below them.
+– One important thing to notice is that there is a huge difference between payments made to the Top-2 specialties and the specialties below them.

-This suggests that Internal Medicine and Orthopaedic Surgery are the most paid specialities in the current time.
+This suggests that Internal Medicine and Orthopaedic Surgery are the most paid specialties in the current time.